 Goryeo (Koryo) ruled ancient Korea from 918 CE to 1392 CE.
 The kingdom oversaw an unprecedented flourishing in culture and arts with developments in architecture, ceramics, printing, and papermaking.
 The kingdom was repeatedly invaded by the Mongols in the 13th century CE and thereafter became less independent and more culturally influenced by their northern neighbours.
 Korean independence was re-established under the Joseon (Choson) dynasty from 1392 CE.
-Kuryo is the origin of modern Korea's English name.
+Koryo is the origin of modern Korea's English name.

 The Fall of Silla